 Pinot Noir & Chardonnay

-In both the southernmost and northernmost regions of the Central Coast, the cool climate and rare soils provide conditions for producing astonishingly great Pinot Noirs and Chardonnays.
+In both the southernmost and northernmost regions of the Central Coast, the cool climate and rare soils provide conditions for producing beautiful Pinot Noirs and Chardonnays.

 South: Santa Barbara County boasts the longest grape-growing season in California due to its cool sunshine and east-west facing mountain ranges that funnel in Pacific breezes.